yh-luo/psychopy_tobii_infant/README.md

 ## Who it's for

-This package was mostly based on psychopy_toii_controller, with some some modifications to make life easier for anyone who works with infants and children.
+This package was mostly based on [psychopy_tobii_controller](https://github.com/hsogo/psychopy_tobii_controller), with some some modifications to make life easier for anyone who works with infants and children.

 ### Cautions